DFKI-NI/syclops/paper.md

 Syclops offers several key features that set it apart from existing synthetic data generation tools:

-1. Large-scale Procedural Generation: Syclops excels at creating vast, complex environments with millions of scattered objects, making it particularly suitable for outdoor and agricultural scenarios.
+1. Large-scale Procedural Generation: Syclops excels at creating vast, complex environments with millions of scattered objects, making it particularly suitable for outdoor scenarios such as agricultural environments.

 2. YAML-based Scene Configuration: Users can easily define and customize complex scenes using a simple YAML syntax, enhancing reproducibility and ease of use.